October 31 is World Cities Day, promoting better cities and better lives.

 In total, on platform three, we installed eight additional ticket gates at the new Bonapartes entrance and six at Queen Anne Gate.
 Both locations include two wide aisle ticket gates to improve accessibility.

-In spring last year, we officially opened a new platform at Bristol Parkway station for a more frequent train service on a more resilient network.
+We also officially opened a new platform at Bristol Parkway station for a more frequent train service on a more resilient network.
 Meanwhile, improvements to the track layout at Bristol Parkway are also helping freight companies.